MrDavidFerreira/FactoryPatternDemo/README.md

 # FactoryPatternDemo

 ### English
-Just a simple demonstration of the Factory pattern.
+A simple demonstration of the Factory pattern.

 #### Explanation
 Factory pattern is one of the most used design patterns.
 This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.